seafoam6/lets-kill-css/PITCHME.md

 No matter where we move this `JSX` block, as long as we have this style block attached, the styles will render as we expect them to.

+note: no worrying about combinations of classes, naming conventions like BEM, OOCSS, ez pz, anywhere we move this block it will render as expectd.
 ---

 # Other flavors

 - styled-components |
 - jsxstyle |
-- glamouous |
+- glamoruous |
 - css-modules |

-note: let's see how other Styles-in-js libraries work
+note: I cheated.
+Removed hover elements. let's see how other Styles-in-js libraries work
 ---

 ### Styled-components